 Time limits to contest a will

-You have 6 months from the date of death to give notice of your intention to claim against an estate.
-To do this you need to give formal notice in writing to the executor or administrator of the estate.
+If you are going to contest a will in Queensland, you have 6 months from the date of death to give notice of your intention to claim against an estate.
+To do this, you need to give formal notice in writing to the executor or administrator of the estate.
 Even where you have given that notice, you are then required to start court proceedings within 9 months of the deceased’s date of death.

 If you do not give notice of your intention to claim against an estate, and/or file proceedings in court within the mentioned timeframes, the executor or administrator can distribute the estate assets to the beneficiaries listed in the will without penalty, leaving you with no assets to claim.

 What is the time limit for the executor to distribute the estate?

 You can give notice of your intention to claim against an estate after 6 months from the deceased’s date of death – however any estate assets that have been distributed after the 6-month date, but before your notice, are unrecoverable — For example, if you do not give notice until 7 months after the date of death, and the executor has distributed 75% of the estate assets between 6 to 7 months after the date of death, then your claim is limited to the remaining 25% balance of the estate.

 If you do not start court proceedings, to claim against an estate, until after the 9 month period, you can still make your claim however it will be up to the court to determine whether it will accept your claim.
 The court will look at the following:

 - Have you behaved in a way that the court believes is unfair, immoral, dishonest or corrupt?

 - Is there any disadvantage to the beneficiaries if a claim was to proceed?